PHOENIX — Editor's Note: The video above is from the 10 p.m. newscast on Aug. 6.

 Incorvaia would allegedly tell the victims that he had a place for them to stay.
 He would then take them to what Phoenix police said were areas in the sheriff's office's jurisdiction and alleged physically and sexually assault them.

-The Maricopa County Sheriff's Office said Thursday that the alleged abuse was carried out in the New River area.
+The Maricopa County Sheriff's Office said on Aug.
+6 that the alleged abuse was carried out in the New River area.

 The victims, Maricopa County Sheriff's Office officials said, ranged in age and shared common factors of unstable housing, mental illness and limited resources.